 If we hope to build a project with a growing community and renewable leadership, we can’t allow a community to simply happen.
 It has to be planned.

 The need to create, and own, something lasting is part of every creative endeavor.
 It’s neither bad nor surprising to find it in the open source community.
 It is, however, harmful to pretend it doesn’t exist.

 If we don’t change how we talk about open source, creators will continue to burn themselves out chasing an ideal they don’t really care about.
 New projects will continue to be excoriated for lacking novelty.
 We will continue to build the same ad hoc culture atop every greenfield we find.

 We should create a shared vocabulary for how projects will handle contributions, scaling from “no, thank you” to ZeroMQ’s optimistic merging strategy.
 We should give the techniques for deliberately building a community as much critical attention as our techniques for building software.

-Most importantly, we should understand that even if someone shares their source code, they didn’t make it for us.
+Most importantly, we should understand that when someone shares their source code, they didn’t necessarily make it for us.